Bounds for variables with few occurrences in conjunctive normal forms: Lower bounds for

-(these numbers are finite due to $\maxsmarh(k) \le \maxsmar(k) \le \minnonmer(k)$). \end{defi} According to our numerical investigations the number of full clauses is very close to $\minnonmer$, and indeed to $\nonmer(k)$: \begin{conj} For all $k \in \NN$ we have $\maxsmar(k) \ge \nonmer(k) - 1$. \end{conj} Conjecture \ref{con:maxnfcminvdeg} implies Conjecture \ref{con:sharpness}; regarding $\maxsmarh(k)$, the maximal number of full clauses for unsatisfiable hitting clause-sets with deficiency $k$, we conjecture the difference $\maxsmar(k) - \maxsmarh(k)$ is unbounded (see Subsection \ref{sec:concSmar} for a discussion).
-The smallest deficiency $k$ with $\maxsmar(k) = \minnonmer(k) - 1$ (and also $\maxsmarh(k) = \minnonmer(k) - 1$) is $k=3$, as shown in Lemma \ref{lem:nfcdef123} (together with Theorem \ref{thm:supminvdegk6}).
-We show for two infinite classes of deficiencies $k$ that $\maxsmarh(k) = \minnonmerh(k) = \nonmer(k)$ holds (Lemmas \ref{lem:sharpnesssimpldef}, \ref{lem:sharpjump}).
+Regarding $\maxsmarh(k)$, the maximal number of full clauses for unsatisfiable hitting clause-sets with deficiency $k$ (which indeed is always even, as shown in \cite{KullmannZhao2015FullClauses}), we conjecture the difference $\maxsmar(k) - \maxsmarh(k)$ is unbounded; this conjecture follows from the conjecture $\maxsmarh = S_2$ together with Conjecture \ref{con:maxnfcminvdeg} (since the difference $\nonmer - S_2$ is unbounded), as discussed in Subsection \ref{sec:concSmar}.

+We show $\maxsmarh(k) = \nonmer(k)$ for two infinite classes of deficiencies $k$ (Lemmas \ref{lem:sharpnesssimpldef}, \ref{lem:sharpjump}).
 The main point here could be considered as (just) the equalities $\minnonmer(k) = \nonmer(k)$, for which in these two cases the proofs don't needed to consider full clauses, and so the general method for computing lower bounds on $\maxsmar(k)$, with the beginnings developed in Subsection \ref{sec:fullcl}, is not applied for these two lemmas.
 However in future work we will employ this method more fully (see Subsection \ref{sec:concSmar}), and, more important for the \Schrift{} at hand, we need for the proof of Theorem \ref{thm:supminvdegk6} (that $\minnonmer(6) = \nonmer(6) - 1 = 8$) the fact $\maxsmar(3) \le 4$, shown in Lemma \ref{lem:nfcdef123}.